The Management Team – Terrestrial Archaeology

 Dr. Ann Markell has 31 years of professional experience, including 18 years with the Goodwin team.
 She holds degrees in Anthropology/Historical Archaeology from the University of California, Berkeley (B.A., M.A., and PhD).
 She has taught at the university level; directed field schools; conducted research on colonial settlement in Tidewater Virginia and in Cape Town, South Africa; and published in peer-reviewed journals.
 Dr. Markell has directed large and small scale inventories, Phase II evaluations, and Phase III data recovery investigations.
 She has developed predictive models and has authored Integrated Cultural Resources Management Plans (ICRMPs) and other planning and agreement documents.
 She also has developed interpretive displays for the Air National Guard and the U.S. Army.
 Her recent projects include archaeological surveys and evaluations for an extensive, congressional-mandated interstate electric energy corridor in the Mid Atlantic.
 Dr. Markell has special expertise in plantation archaeology, colonial settlement, and vernacular architecture.
 She has directed projects in Delaware, Florida, Kansas, Louisiana, Maryland, Mississippi, Vermont, Virginia, and Washington.

-Jeffrey Maymon, M.A., A.B.D. – Senior Project Manager, Prehistoric Archaeology
+Jeffrey Maymon, M.A., A.B.D. – Vice President, Prehistoric Archaeology

 Mr. Jeffrey Maymon has over 28 years of professional experience, 18 with the Goodwin team.
 He holds a B.A. from the University of New Hampshire and an M.A. from Binghamton University.
 Mr. Maymon has taught courses at Elmira College in New York and at SUNY Binghamton; he also served as field director for the American Indian Archaeological Institute.
 Mr. Maymon has extensive experience managing projects and has completed numerous multi-year archaeological, Section 106 and Section 110 cultural resources surveys and Integrated Cultural Resouce Management Plans (ICRMPs).
 He also has conducted Traditional Cultural Property (TCP)inventories and participated in Native American tribal consultations.
 Mr. Maymon has served as manager on archaeological surveys, site evaluations, and data recoveries throughout the eastern United States, including Alabama, Arkansas, Connecticut, Delaware, Florida, Indiana, Kansas, Maine, Maryland, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Virginia, Washington, D.C., West Virginia, and Wisconsin.
 His research interests include lithic technology, mortuary analyses, ethnohistory, Early Holocene settlement patterns, and the Late Woodland-contact period.